On this page

 Permissions model

-When you create a Service Integration, you assign permissions that control what operations it can perform.
-Always follow the principle of least privilege by granting only the minimum permissions required for the intended use case.
+When you create a Service Integration, you assign permissions that control what operations on which resources the Service Integration can perform.
+Always follow the principle of least privilege.

 Account